 - to introduce and promote the program on the reservation and in the greater Boston area;

 - to assist with providing information to interested youth, hosts, families and others;

 - to assist with recruiting, vetting and guiding youth and local hosts through the application process;

 - to assist with preparing youth and host families for program participation;

 - to assist with travel and program arrangements;

 - to organize, lead and/or participate in Lakota YouthStay fundraising activities

-To learn more about the duties and responsibilities related to being on the Advisory Committee, click here.
-To volunteer for the Lakota YouthStay Advisory Committee, click the button below.
+To learn more about the duties and responsibilities related to being on the Advisory Team, click here.
+To volunteer for the Lakota YouthStay Advisory Team, click the button below.

 About Pine Ridge